matthewbdaly/matthewbdaly.github.io/src/content/pages/uses.md

 * PHP
 * Laravel
-* MariaDB
+* MySQL
 * Redis
 * React.js

-I actually prefer PostgreSQL over MariaDB, but it can be hard to justify so I usually end up using MariaDB.
+I actually prefer PostgreSQL over MariaDB, but it can be hard to justify when most of my peers are more familiar with MySQL, so I usually end up using MySQL.

 I've also used Django professionally for a lot of projects - I used to build Phonegap apps for a living and the combination of a free admin interface and rapid API development with Django REST Framework made it very quick when building mobile app backends.

+Recently I also started working with Drupal, and have become an Acquia Certified Site Builder - Drupal 10.
+I've also built a couple of sites with Gatsby.js and Next.js.

 ## Desktop